 During preparation for your application, you need to clarify whether all co-authors are willing to confirm that you are the main author for those publications you want to include into your dissertation.

 Which consequences does the confirmation have for the consenting person?

-- A doctoral student who is willing to declare that you are the main author of a certain publication cannot include this publication in a cumulative dissertation of his/her own.
+- A doctoral student who is willing to declare that you are the main author of a certain publication cannot include this publication as a core publication in a cumulative dissertation of his/her own.
 But she or he can use this publication for a conventional dissertation.

 - Habilitanden can still use this publication for their habilitation theses because there, main authorship is not required.